 In 1988, a new Spartan surface was installed by the Balsam Company, the same company that installed Floyd Casey Stadium's All-Pro football surface.
 Also added were a steeplechase water jump and an extended javelin throwing area.
 The high jump approach and long jump/pole vault runways were also extended and resurfaced.

 The next year, new aluminum bleachers were added.
 Much of the renovation costs were paid for by a $150,000 grant from the Cooper Foundation of Waco.
-In 1993, the Baylor-Waco Foundation paid for the latest Rekoratan surface.
+In 1993, the Baylor-Waco Foundation paid for the second Rekoratan surface.

 The 440-yard oval surface was the site of the 1960, 1976, 1980, and 1989 Southwest Conference meets.

 The stadium has also hosted such events as the TAPPS state championships, UIL regional championships, the Special Olympics, the Michael Johnson Classic, the State Games of Texas, the Waco City Championships and the Athletes in Action summer youth track ministry program.

 Throughout its history, some of the world's most elite track and field athletes have competed at the Hart-Patterson Track and Field Complex.
 The list includes Olympic gold medalists Michael Johnson, Jeremy Wariner, Darold Williamson, Randy Matson, Charles Austin, Leroy Burrell, Louise Ritter, Mike Conley, Carl Lewis, Carlette Guidry, Mike Stulce, Randy Barnes, Joe DeLoach, Johnny "Lam" Jones, Jason Rouser, Christie Gaines and Kevin Robinzine.

 The Hart-Patterson Track and Field Complex is located just off Valley Mills Drive, between Dutton and Clay Streets, next door to Floyd Casey Stadium.